dimaMachina/graphql-eslint/docs/rules/overlapping-fields-can-be-merged.md

 A selection set is only valid if all fields (including spreading any fragments) either correspond to distinct response names or can be merged without ambiguity.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/OverlappingFieldsCanBeMergedRule.ts).

 ## Resources